Sales and Trading

 November 12, 2019A highly connected global capital partner

-Michael Kruse, CEO, GBM U.S., shares insights into how the United States has become a key connector between other markets and Latin America, highlighting Scotiabank’s comprehensive approach to providing solutions across borders.
+Michael Kruse, Managing Director and Head, Global Banking and Markets, U.S., shares insights into how the United States has become a key connector between other markets and Latin America, highlighting Scotiabank’s comprehensive approach to providing solutions across borders.

 The United States as a bridge to Latin American investments